|

-Léontis (also spelled Léontus), a first–generation artist, did a fine Annunciation
+L�ontis (also spelled L�ontus), a first�generation artist, did a fine Annunciation

-in the Episcopal Cathedral.
+Episcopal Cathedral.
 He was known especially for his

 sensitive and detailed renderings of birds.
 He was not the first Haitian

-with such an interest: John James (née Jean–Jacques) Audubon, the
+with such an interest: John James (n�e Jean�Jacques) Audubon, the

-great American nautralist and orinthologist, was born in Haïti.
-I commissioned this work from the artist, an exceedingly nice man, in mid–1985 — but it did not come to me easily.
-Early in 1986 the broker who'd steered me to Léontis called to say the artist was in hospital and penniless.
+great American nautralist and orinthologist, was born in Ha�ti.
+I commissioned this work from the artist, an exceedingly nice man, in mid�1985 � but it did not come to me easily.
+Early in 1986 the broker who'd steered me to L�ontis called to say the artist was in hospital and penniless.
 Could I send money for his medical bills?
-I did — I sent the other half of what I'd agreed to pay for the painting.
-(I suspect the money did not go to the hospital.)
+I did � I sent the other half of what I'd agreed to pay for the painting.
+(I have no idea if the money actually went to the hospital.)
 A short while later the broker called again.
-Léontis had died.
-I should come to Haïti immediately to get my painting.
+L�ontis had died.
+I should come to Ha�ti immediately to get my painting.
 (This was the same 'broker' who nearly caused me to lose my Rigaud Benoit.)
-When I arrived the artist's widow offered me a work that was interesting — and the same size as the one I'd commissioned — but not 'my' Annunication.
-A Port–au–Prince gallery owner had seized that work, she said, to satisfy a debt.
+When I arrived the artist's widow offered me a work that was interesting � and the same size as the one I'd commissioned � but not 'my' Annunication.
+Georges Nader, a Port�au�Prince gallery owner, had seized that work to satisfy a debt, she said, even though she'd told him that the work had been commissioned and paid for.
 I went to the gallery.
-The owner agreed to exchange the two paintings if I would (1) give him half again as much as I had already paid Léontis for the work and also (2) buy one or more additional works.
-I wanted 'my' painting.
-I agreed; I paid.
-And I have not since bought a thing from that gallery. |
+Mr Nader agreed to exchange the two paintings only if I would (1) give him half again as much as I had already paid L�ontis for the work and also (2) buy one or more additional works.
+I wanted 'my' painting; I agreed; I paid.
+But I never returned to his gallery. |

 This